-The construction industry has a project-based nature due to the fact that people from different groups with differences in opinion and goals are brought together for a short period.
-They are adamant about the establishment of cooperative relationships with everyone (Love et al., 2011).
-The project managers need to have strong interpersonal skills, leadership traits, and personal attributes to handle all of these variables and meet the project's goals.
-These skills are part of El.
-An organization's performance increases when managers with high levels of El have pleasant interactions with their employees (Barsade, 2002), better coordination (Sy et al., 2005) and stronger interpersonal bonds (Wong & Law, 2002).
-Employees with high El put in better work and are happier at work (Wong & Law, 2002).
-The previous finding shows that El is extremely relevant in the construction industry.
-They demonstrated that El has a good impact on construction participants and concluded that construction project managers should make managers aware of the value of El and other construction executives' performance.
-Pearson et al. (2001) conducted a survey in which they discovered that employees aspire to have professionals with a greater range of soft skills (Mo et al., 2006).
-One more survey was performed (Davis & Humphrey, 2012), and the results showed that employers sought individuals with stronger interpersonal skills, such as problem-solving abilities and language proficiency, as well as team players with the ability to serve as team captains (Davis & Humphrey, 2012).
-All of these polls clearly demonstrate the importance of El in the management of construction projects.
+The construction industry has a project-based nature since people from different groups with differences in opinion and goals are brought together for a short period.
+They are adamant about the establishment of cooperative relationships with everyone (Love, Edwards and Wood, 2011).
+The project managers need to have strong interpersonal skills, leadership traits and personal attributes - all the skills to handle all these variables and meet the project's goals.
+These skills are part of emotional intelligence.
+An organisation's performance increases when managers with high levels of emotional intelligence have pleasant interactions with their employees (Barsade, 2002), better coordination (Sv.
+Côté and Saavedra, 2005) and stronger interpersonal bonds (Wong and Law, 2002).
+Employees with high emotional intelligence put in better work and are happier at work (Wong and Law, 2002).
+The previous findings show that emotional intelligence is extremely relevant in the construction industry.
+They demonstrated that emotional intelligence has a good impact on construction participants and concluded that construction project managers should make managers aware of the value of emotional intelligence and other construction executives' performance.

+Pearson et al. (2001) conducted a survey in which they discovered that employees aspire to have professionals with a greater range of soft skills (Mo, Dainty and Price, 2006).
+One more survey was performed (Davis and Humphrey, 2012) and the results showed that employers sought individuals with stronger interpersonal skills, such as problem-solving abilities and language proficiency, as well as team players with the ability to serve as team captains (Davis and Humphrey, 2012).
+All these polls clearly demonstrate the importance of emotional intelligence in the management of construction projects.
 Soft skills, such as collaboration and trustworthiness, are in high demand across all industries and levels of business.
-Shuman et al. (2005) set criteria for the engineering graduates of 2020 as they should have more analytical skills, leadership, creativity, professionalism, and ingenuity, while Love et al. (2011) added that El is critical in the construction industry.
-Teams and individuals with high El give a stronger platform for the project manager to manage the human resources of the project (Oke & Aigbavboa, 2017).
+Shuman, Besterfield-Sacre and McGourty (2005) set the criteria for the engineering graduates of 2020 as they should have more analytical skills, leadership, creativity, professionalism and ingenuity; while Love, Edwards and Wood (2011) added that emotional intelligence is critical in the construction industry.
+Teams and individuals with high emotional intelligence give a stronger platform for the project manager to manage the human resources of the project (Oke and Aigbavboa, 2017).